jtpickering/jtpickering/README.md

 - 👋 Hi, I’m @jtpickering
 - 👀 I’m interested in lot 'o stuff
-- 🌱 I’m currently learning Spencerian handwriting
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on opening the jely jar
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me jpickering@teladoc.com
+- 📫 How to reach me

 <!---
 jtpickering/jtpickering is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.